Get Financing Today!

 Should I Repair or Replace my Roof?

-It’s important to regularly maintain your roof so you can maximize it’s lifespan and avoid costly repairs.
-Here’s some simple things you can do to maximize the lifespan of your roof:
+It’s important to regularly maintain your roof so you can maximize its lifespan and avoid costly repairs.
+Here are some simple things you can do to maximize the lifespan of your roof:

-• Schedule periodic inspections: It’s ok to hire an inspection every couple of years but make sure it’s a trustworthy contractor, some contractors will say your roof has a problem just to get you to replace your roof.
+It’s okay to hire an inspector every couple of years but make sure it’s a trustworthy contractor, some contractors will say your roof has a problem just to get you to replace your roof.
 It’s also a good idea to schedule an inspection if you notice any leaks or if any large branches fall onto your roof.

-• Cut Overhanging Branches: If you notice any branches hanging over your roof, it’s a good idea to cut them as soon as possible.
-During storms branches can easily fall off onto your roof and cause damage.
+If you notice any branches hanging over your roof, it’s a good idea to cut them as soon as possible.
+During storms, branches can easily fall off onto your roof and cause damage.

-• Keep Gutters Clean: Water needs a clear path to fall from your roof from, so if your gutters are clogged that water will get stuck and can cause leaks and weaken the structure of your roof.
-If you notice your gutters look cluttered its a good idea to get up there and clean them out.
+Water needs a clear path to fall from your roof, so if your gutters are clogged that water will get stuck and can cause leaks and weaken the structure of your roof.
+If you notice your gutters look cluttered it’s a good idea to get up there and clean them out.

-A roof is one of the biggest expenses you face as a homeowner that’s why it’s important to properly maintain it and have have homeowner’s insurance.
+A roof is one of the biggest expenses you face as a homeowner that’s why it’s important to properly maintain it and have homeowner’s insurance.
 Make sure to fully read over your insurance policy to understand what perils are covered.
-Your roof is what keeps you and your family safe during harsh weather events so it’s important to stay on top of inspections and replace it when it starts reaching the end of it’s lifespan.
+Your roof is what keeps you and your family safe during harsh weather events so it’s important to stay on top of inspections and replace it when it starts reaching the end of its lifespan.
 If you’re in The State of Florida and you’re looking to replace your roof soon feel free to contact us for a free quote.
+If you’re looking for a quick roof quote feel free to use the tool below for an estimate.
+The quote is subject to change and is just a preliminary estimate.